EastBayEv/EastBayEv/README.md

 I can help with:
 📈 programming basics and data wrangling, visualization, and analysis
 📖 💬 computational text analysis and natural language processing
-:robot: :brain: machine and deep learning
+:robot: :brain: :octocat: machine and deep learning